List of Stargate SG-1 characters: Anubis

 Anubis, played by David Palffy (seasons 5–7, hooded), Dean Aylesworth and Rik Kiviaho (season 8's "Reckoning"), and George Dzundza (season 8 as "Jim") – A half-ascended Goa'uld System Lord who replaces Apophis as the main enemy in season 5.
-Based on the god Anubis of Egyptian mythology, the character is first mentioned in season 5's "Between Two Fires" and makes his first appearance in "Revelations".
+Based on the god Anubis of Egyptian mythology, the character is first mentioned by name in season 5's "Summit" (although is alluded to in the earlier episode "Between Two Fires"), and makes his first appearance in "Revelations".
 It is revealed that like all the other Egyptian "gods", he is in fact a Goa'uld—one so vicious and cruel that he was banished by the other Goa'uld.
 Earth is eventually able to annihilate Anubis's fleet above Antarctica in "Lost City", but Anubis survives in energy form ("Lockdown").
 Anubis regains his power throughout season 8 and develops a plan to destroy all life in the galaxy and then repopulate it to his own designs ("Reckoning").
 Just as he prepares to use the weapon in "Threads", Oma Desala, who aided in his ascension thousands of years ago, engages him in an eternal battle.

 David Palffy was cast to play Sokar before he got the part of Anubis.
 Since Anubis is cloaked all the time, Palffy had to express the character's weight through the voice and movements.
 Mainly because of the severe time-restraints of filming television, the producers gave Palffy no background on the character and encouraged Palffy to experiment and find the character's tone himself.
 What was under Anubis' cloak became a main question among fandom.
 Anubis was received as an over-the-top-character, but Palffy pointed to what the character represents, saying "Anubis is a god – he's not fully ascended, he's basically an outcast.
 And as I say, this resulting displacement of energy that's evil, that has been temporarily harnessed under a hood to give him physical form.
 He's the image of death, the figure of death incarnate, and he's surrounded by a black robe.
 That symbol in itself has been around since the dawn of time.
 That in itself is over the top. [...]
 His whole existence is basically predicated on living up to that theme, and that's a theme that's time immemorial.
 And of course, as an actor, you've got to work with that.
 To do otherwise, to underplay that, will work against the idea of what he represents."
 Palffy was open to continue playing Anubis beyond season 7, but other actors played the character in season 8.